picselliahq/picsellia-end-to-end-project/README.md

 Once your have deployed your model to production 🚀, your are now able to make inference requests and benefit from the monitoring dashboard to track the performance of your model, avoid data drift, etc.
 To do that, follow these steps:

-- First add the needed configuration for the inference in the [config.py](config.py) file:
+- First add the needed configuration for the inference in the [config.py](config.py) file.
+You need to copy the deployment name that you find on the platform and precise the directory of the images that you will do the inference with.

  ````python
 # Deployment & Inference